zewei/qsoc/doc/en/overview.typ

-    [CLI], [Command Line Interface, a means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text], [Verilog], [A hardware description language used to model electronic systems], [Bus], [A communication system that transfers data between components inside a computer or between computers], )]
+    [CLI], [Command Line Interface, a means of interacting with a computer program where the user issues commands to the program in the form of successive lines of text], [Verilog], [A hardware description language used to model electronic systems], [Bus], [A communication system that transfers data between components inside a computer or between computers], [SystemRDL], [A standard language for describing and specifying the behavior of register and memory structures within semiconductor IP], [RCSV], [Register-CSV format, a CSV-based approach for describing register structures following RCSV v0.3 specification], )]
   , caption: [TERMINOLOGY OF SYSTEM]
   , kind: table